arghyadeep99/FARLE/README.md

 * A transfer learning framework for RL-based video game training is not found conveniently.
 * Lack of easy-to-use tools to train models using OpenAI Gym Wrapper.
 * This framework allows users to play with a lot of different parameters, giving users full liberty to customise their models as they wish.
-* It allows people will less backgrund in Reinforcement Learning get started with building models without having to understand each and every technicality.
+* It allows people will less background in Reinforcement Learning get started with building models without having to understand each and every technicality.
 * It provides for robust experimentation as it maintains configuration and logs of model training, helping users analyze how much their model took time to train, their its performance, rewards achieved over time, improvements seen with transfer learning, etc.

 ---